wiktordev2025/seven-nx/README.md

 Given limited time, main focus was on nx monorepo and MFE functionality.

 Other features would include:
-- separate storybook with @compa  ny styleguide (now only css vars)
+- separate storybook with @company styleguide (now only css vars)
 - separate e2e tests for each app
 - customized linter
 - API & Schemas generator